owentechnologist/aaJedisFailover/README.md

-Note this example was co-authored with Brandon Amos (another SA from Redis) -

 This example showcases how Jedis can be configured to failover between two instances of Redis

 The Main class runs a loop where it writes to a key repeatedly.
 If the redis instance it is talking to becomes unavailable, it  switches to a back up instance after a configured # of retries.